marq24/emacberry.com/_docs/3900-tasker.md

 }
 -->

-## Start & Stop GPSLogger from TASKER
+## Start & Stop GPSLogger recording from TASKER {#startstop}

-Please use the following intent details if you want to launch GPSLogger from Tasker
+Please use the following intent details if you want to launch GPSLogger and trigger START or STOP from Tasker:

 ### Start Recording Intent